-In 1938, after 17 years of trading, Midlands & Coast Canal Carriers went into liquidation and the remaining fleet of boats were acquired by the large carrying concern Fellows, Morton & Clayton Ltd. Ariel continued carrying under the new company for 3 years until nationalisation.
+In 1938, after 17 years of trading, Midlands & Coast Canal Carriers went into liquidation and the remaining fleet of boats were acquired by the large carrying concern of Fellows, Morton & Clayton Ltd. Ariel continued carrying under the new company for 10 years until nationalisation in 1948.

-Ariel was placed into the maintenance fleet, based in the North West at Northwich.
+Ariel was then placed into the maintenance fleet, based in the North West at Northwich.
 Unfortunately at some point in the late 1960’s, the boat was cut in half to make two maintenance boats.
-The stern end (Ariel 1) was used primarily on the Trent & Mersey Canal, the fore end (Ariel 2) sank on the River Weaver.
+The stern end (Ariel 1) was used primarily on the Trent & Mersey Canal, the fore end (Ariel 2) sank on the River Weaver but was never recovered.

 In 1993, the stern half of Ariel passed into private ownership and in 2002 was rebuilt at Stockton Dry Dock in Warwickshire which included fabricating a new fore end and counter, new bottom and new cabin and engine room.
 In 2005 the current Lister HA2M engine was installed into the boat and the back cabin fitted by Brinklow Boat Services near Rugby.

 Unfortunately, the back cabin and parts of the engine room were badly damaged in a fire in May 2018.
-Ariel was therefore removed from service to allow rebuilding to commence and “Bellatrix” took over the role of providing the service Ariel had.
+Ariel was therefore removed from service to allow rebuilding to commence and the loan of the boat “Bellatrix” took over the role of providing the service Ariel had.